Florida Medicaid long-term care benefits

 Edwards Elder Law focuses exclusively on handling elder law concerns, so you can be confident that you will be provided the information you require throughout the course of creating an appropriate plan for you or your family member’s current and future care.
 We offer compassionate counsel throughout the process of assessing your options, making preparations, and taking the mystery out of how to plan for long-term care.

 We Can Help You Ask the Right Questions

 Medicaid planning can help you identify your long-term care needs.
-Our office can assess your Medicaid long-term care benefit program options and determine if those benefit programs will cover your needs.
+Our Florida Medicaid planning attorney can assess your Florida Medicaid long-term care benefit program options and determine if those benefit programs will cover your needs.

 Determining the Type of Care You or Your Loved One Needs

 Every decision about whether Medicaid long-term care benefits are available to someone starts with determining the level of care that he or she needs.
 You will need to ask whether the appropriate level of care is one of the following:

 Many people have unfortunate misperceptions regarding assisted living communities.
 These misperceptions can keep people from seeking help and cause them to remain in their homes even when the home is no longer the safest place for them to live.
 Assisted living communities are different than nursing homes, which cater to more pronounced physical needs.

 Assisted living communities can offer some of the privacy of living at home because residents can have their own rooms or apartments, as well as built-in assistance that can make living there safer than living at home.
 Assisted living communities offer meals, laundry service, transportation, and organized activities, which can feel like concierge living.
 They also provide an environment where someone will notice if a resident falls and where a care professional is on hand to assist with dressing, bathing, or moving safely about the community.